ansible-collections/community.routeros/docs/docsite/rst/api-guide.rst

     PLAY RECAP *******************************************************************************************************
     localhost                  : ok=2    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0

-Check out the documentation of the :ref:`community.routeros.api module <ansible_collections.community.routeros.api_module>` for details on the options.
+Check out the documentation of the :ansplugin:`community.routeros.api module <community.routeros.api#module>` for details on the options.

 Using the ``community.routeros.api`` module defaults group
 ----------------------------------------------------------